-The school will also reflect on reported concerns in order to identify any patterns of concerning, problematic of inappropriate behaviour which may indicate a unacceptable culture, or any weaknesses in the school's safeguarding system which may require additional training or modified policies.
-Where a pattern is identified, the school will decide on a course of action, either through its disciplinary procedures, or, where the pattern moved from a concern to meeting the harms threshold, it will the follow the above procedure and refer the matter to the designated officer.
+The school will also reflect on reported concerns in order to identify any patterns of concerning, problematic of inappropriate behaviour which may indicate an unacceptable culture, or any weaknesses in the school's safeguarding system which may require additional training or modified policies.
+Where a pattern is identified, the school will decide on a course of action, either through its disciplinary procedures, or, where the pattern moved from a concern to meeting the harms threshold, it will the follow the above procedure.

 Where a low-level concern relates to a person employed by a supply agency or a contractor, the individual's employer will be notified about the concern, so that any potential patterns of inappropriate behaviour can be identified.
+Any external providers should follow their own safeguarding procedures and receive training from a member of the Safeguarding team which is logged.